mdabek2/Snake/README.md

-# 🐍 Snake Game
+# Snake Game

 A modern desktop implementation of the classic **Snake** game developed in **Java** using **JavaFX**.

 The project combines classic gameplay mechanics with a graphical user interface, adjustable game speed, persistent high scores and custom graphics.

+## Game Rules

+The objective is to collect as many fruits as possible and achieve the highest score.

+Each collected fruit increases the score and makes the snake longer.

+The game ends when:

+1. the snake hits the edge of the board, or
+2. the snake collides with its own body.

+The player cannot immediately change direction to the opposite direction, preventing the snake from turning directly into itself.

-## 🎬 Gameplay Preview
+## Gameplay Preview

-> Add a GIF showing the game in action here.
->
-> Replace `docs/gameplay.gif` with your actual GIF file.

 ![Snake gameplay](docs/gameplay.gif)

-## 📸 Screenshots
+## Screenshots

 ### Main Menu

-Add a screenshot of the main menu below:

 ![Main menu](docs/screenshots/main-menu.png)

 ### Gameplay

-Add a screenshot showing the game board, snake, fruit and score:

 ![Gameplay](docs/screenshots/gameplay.png)

 ### Best Scores

-Add a screenshot of the best scores screen:

 ![Best scores](docs/screenshots/best-scores.png)

 ### Game Over

-Add a screenshot of the Game Over screen:

 ![Game Over](docs/screenshots/game-over.png)

-> **How to add your screenshots:** create the `docs/screenshots` folder in the repository and upload the corresponding `.png` files using the names above.
-For the gameplay animation, upload `gameplay.gif` to the `docs` folder.

-## 🎮 Features
+## Features

 - Classic Snake gameplay
 - Four-directional movement using:
-  - `W` / `↑` — move up
+  - `W` / `↑` - move up
-  - `S` / `↓` — move down
+  - `S` / `↓` - move down
-  - `A` / `←` — move left
+  - `A` / `←` - move left
-  - `D` / `→` — move right
+  - `D` / `→` - move right
 - Adjustable snake speed
 - Collision detection with board boundaries and the snake's own body
 - Randomly generated fruits
 - Score tracking
 - Persistent **Best Scores** ranking
 - Saving player names and scores
-- Game Over screen
-- Ability to start a new game or return to the main menu
-- Custom snake, fruit, logo and application icon graphics
-- Smooth image rendering for game graphics
-- MVC (Model-View-Controller) architecture

-## 🖥️ Interface
+## Interface

 The game consists of several screens.